-5 finger breathing - Trace your 5 fingers, as you go up, breathe in and as you go down, breathe out.
+5 Finger Breathing: hold up a high-5; trace the outline of your fingers, as you go up, breathe in, and as you go down, breathe out

 Why offer choice?

 Choice and variation within activities is a powerful tool that can be used to keep each individual learner engaged and challenged throughout.
 Providing choice gives the learner a sense of ownership within their learning journey, allowing them to explore the possibilities of different objects, solutions and challenges.
 This exploratory 'trial and error' format also allows the educator to provide extension activities and discussions to engage the students further on both the successful and less successful choices that were made.